MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

 Event Hubs provides a Kafka endpoint that your existing Kafka based applications can use.
 This approach provides an alternative to running your own Kafka cluster.
 Event Hubs works with many of your existing Kafka applications.
 For more information, see [Event Hubs for Apache Kafka](/azure/event-hubs/azure-event-hubs-kafka-overview).

-This guide demonstrates how to use Azure Event Hubs and [Spring Kafka](https://mvnrepository.com/artifact/org.springframework.kafka/spring-kafka) to send messages to and receive messages from Event Hubs.
+This guide shows you how to use Azure Event Hubs and [Spring Kafka](https://mvnrepository.com/artifact/org.springframework.kafka/spring-kafka) to send messages to and receive messages from Event Hubs.

 ### Add dependencies